A Machine That Identifies Diabetic Ulcers Is In the Process of Developing

 Robert Simpson said that in the UK, the issue has led to a rise in the number of amputations.
 He notes that there are approximately 140 amputations every week, so there is around 1 every single hour.

 Also that around 80 % of these amputations are due to foot issues.
 Researchers note that until recently physicians looked for hot areas with scanners that might not observe the entire foot.
 Due to this, problem spots might be easily missed.

 According to Simpson, around 100,000 individuals in the UK have a foot ulcer.
 He notes that they are also chances of having another ulcer.
 So it is vital to have better management of our health issues.

 Currently, the version of the scanning device is held with both hands.
 Scientists have been testing it for around 2 years.
 The designers want the later versions to be small as a smartphone.

 So, this device will surely ease the lives of those with diabetes.
-This doesn’t mean that you should stop paying attention, do a diabetic foot check yourself and look for signs and symptoms.
-Do your best to take proper care of your feet.
+This doesn’t mean that we should stop paying attention, do a diabetic foot check ourself and look for signs and symptoms.
+We should do our best to take proper care of our feet.